ACLPKotlinOrg/ACLPKotlin/README.md

 ACLP heavily relies on built-in SpeechRecognizer library to do speech to text operations.

 # Future Goals
-The purpose and goal of ACLP is to...
+The purpose and goal of ACLP is to help anyone learn the fundamentals of computer science.

 # Motivation